peremartra/llama-glu-expansion-pruning/results/readme.md

 ### 1. 🎯 Instruction Following (IFEval) Dramatically Improves
 - **IFEval shows remarkable gains**, peaking at +75% at 30% pruning
 - Performance remains elevated even at 60% pruning (+32.2%)
-- Suggests that **pruning removes neurons that interfered with instruction adherence**
+- Suggests that **The pruned model is less able to "digress" or "over-elaborate", which paradoxically helps in tasks that require following simple instructions to the letter.**
 - This is a critical finding for practical deployment where instruction-following is essential

 ### 2. 🧠 Multi-Step Reasoning (MUSR) Also Benefits